This sample demonstrates the use of the Spotfire Streaming CSV Socket Reader to read CSV

 StreamBase Studio creates a project for the sample.

-As the server sends lines of the input file to the application, they will appear in the Application Output pane.
+As the server sends lines of the input file to the module, they appear in the Output Streams view.

 Using the workspace copy of the sample avoids permission problems.
 The default workspace location for this sample is: